Marta44/to-press2019/README.md

 - Artists images: hovering over the images of the two artists it shows the title attribute "Sabrina photo" and "Elisabetta photo".
 With the alt attribute alone the text didn't appear.
 - Call to action button "Download our brochure": hovering over it turns into Porcelain color and if is clicked it downloads the pdf file in English or in Italian if you are on "Chi Siamo" page.
 The files end in your download default folder and to achieve this I used the download attribute.
 #### Gallery page
 - Gallery Images: I used Fancybox "images-preview" to display only three images for each category.
 The others three pictures are hidden (display:none attribute) and visible only in the thumbnail gallery.
-Every image has a name and the copyright thanks to the data-caption attribute.
+Every image has a name, the price and the copyright thanks to the data-caption attribute.
+The "ceramics" and "potteries" images are intentionally without a price because are demonstrative images that show a set of art pieces.
+A customer interested about a particular ceramic shape can contact the artists and they will quote a price.
 If we click on one image it opens Fancybox viewer and allows us to move back and forward with the arrows, to zoom an image, to start a slideshow or to open the thumbnails gallery.
 Reducing or expanding the screen size the images behave as expected and are centered.
 On phone screens the images are occupying the whole width (col-12) and are stacked on top of each other.
 - Call to action button "Place an order": hovering over it turns into Porcelain color and it links to the "Contact us" page.
 #### Customize page
 - Customize-icons: I used Fontawesome Icons to explain step by step the personalization process.
 Reducing and expanding the window width the text and the icons adapt responsively.